Monte Lee: Clemson

 On June 18, 2015, Clemson hired Lee to be their 28th head coach in program history; he became only the third head baseball coach at Clemson since 1958.

 Monte Lee guided the 2016 Tigers to an ACC baseball tournament title in his first season, defeating the defending ACC Champion Florida State Seminoles in a marathon game by a score of 18–13 at the Durham Bulls Athletic Park in Durham, NC.
 The win produced the program's first conference title in ten years and Lee's first Clemson team captured the program's 10th conference tournament title and 15th overall ACC championship - both league records.
 Lee also became the third consecutive Clemson head coach to win the ACC in his first season, joining Bill Wilhelm (1958) and Jack Leggett (1994).
 The Tigers' 44 victories in 2016 are the second-most victories by a first-year head coach in Clemson history.
 A strong finish to the season propelled the Tigers to their 41st appearance and the #7 overall national seed to the NCAA tournament.

 In 2022, Lee earned his 500th career victory.
 The Tigers defeated College of Charleston on March 29 to give Lee the victory.
 At the end of the season Lee was fired as head coach after failing to make the NCAA tournament.
 It was the second consecutive season that Clemson did not qualify for the tournament.

 Return to South Carolina

 On August 18, 2022, Lee returned to South Carolina as the team's associate head coach and recruiting coordinator, helping lead the South Carolina Gamecocks back to post-season play by advancing to Super Regionals.

 Upon the firing of head coach Mark Kingston on June 3, 2024, Lee was named the interim head coach for South Carolina.
 On June 11, 2024, Lee was given an extension and raise when Paul Mainieri was named head coach of the program.
 He was also moved to associate head coach and as the hitting coach.
+On March 21, 2026, Mainieri stepped down as head coach of the Gamecocks, and Lee was promoted to interim head coach the same day.
+The team would lose 2-1 to Arkansas in extra innings the day of his promotion.
+He would lead the team to a 10-24 record in the last 34 games of the season, leading to a season score of 22-35: This led to him and the assistants Terry Rooney and John Hendry being fired on May 22, 2026.